 - Recognition of judging and assessments already undertaken

-- Judges may self-submit questionnaires for CC, Group and BIS status
+- Judges to self-submit questionnaires for CC, group and BIS status

-It is strongly recommended that breed clubs bring their judging criteria into line with that of the Kennel Club as soon as they are able.
-A previous announcement regarding this can be found here: bit.ly/2WhfjaB.
+It is also strongly advised that breed clubs bring their judging criteria into line with that of the Kennel Club as soon as they are able.

 |Current status||Criteria required||Notes|

 |Judge with JDP Credit||